 People of all ages can benefit from regenerative medicine therapy.
 However, you may not be a good candidate if you:

-In addition to stem cell therapy for joint and back problems, orthopedic conditions studied with stem cells therapy include partial tears if the:
+In addition to stem cell therapy for joint and back problems, orthopedic conditions studied with stem cell therapy include:

 Before you have stem cell injections, you will meet with your TRSCI physician for a consultation.
 The doctor will discuss your treatment options.
 The doctor will give you a physical examination, ask you questions about your condition, and may conduct some diagnostic tests.
 After deciding on stem cell injections, the doctor will discuss the risks and benefits and have you sign a consent form.
 Before the procedure, you should wash in an antibacterial soap, and wear loose-fitting clothes.